-The default setting applies the SMA to close and, once again, this a good place to start.
-Naturally, some experimentation will help you to decide on the best simple moving average settings.
-In the image below, a 50-period SMA chart indicator with an hourly chart of the GBPUSD currency pair is displayed as an example:
+The default setting applies the SMA to close and, once again, this a good place for beginners to start.
+Naturally, some experimentation will help you to decide on the best simple moving average settings for your particular trading style and strategy.

 Here, we have a couple of key points for how to trade with the SMA indicator:

-Trade With MetaTrader Supreme Edition
+Trade With the MetaTrader Supreme Edition

-Admiral Markets offers professional traders the ability to significantly enhance their trading experience by boosting the MetaTrader platform with MetaTrader Supreme Edition.
-Gain access to excellent additional features such as the correlation matrix - which enables you to compare and contrast various currency pairs, together with other fantastic tools, like the Mini Trader window, which allows you to trade in a smaller window while you continue with your day to day things.
+Admirals offers professional traders the ability to significantly enhance their trading experience by boosting their MetaTrader platform with the MetaTrader Supreme Edition (MTSE)!
+MTSE is compatible with both MT4 and MT5 and allows traders to gain access to excellent additional features such as the correlation matrix - which enables you to compare and contrast various currency pairs, together with other fantastic tools, like the Mini Trader window, which allows you to trade in a smaller window while you continue with your day to day things.

 Get all of this and much more by clicking the banner below and starting your FREE download!

-The key is that the direction of the signal is given by the direction of the cross of the faster-moving price series, over the slower one.
-So, for example, you might use a 20-period moving average as the fast series, and a 50-period moving average as the slower one.
+The direction of the signal is given by the direction that the faster SMA crosses over the slower one.
+So, for example, you might use a 30-period simple moving average as the fast SMA and a 100-period simple moving average as the slower one.

-Following such signals is effectively an example of simple moving average forecasting.
-Therefore, we are using our moving average as a likely guide to the future performance of the market.
-Of course, such simple moving average forecasting relies on a key assumption – namely, that future data values will tend to follow the trend.
+Following such trading signals is an example of simple moving average forecasting.
+In other words, we are using our simple moving average indicator as a likely guide to the future performance of the market.
+Of course, such simple moving average forecasting relies on a key assumption - that future data values will tend to follow the trend.

 Simple Moving Average vs Exponential Moving Average

 Because moving averages look back and incorporate older data points, they are inherently lagging in nature.
-Changes within a moving average will occur after the market price has already started moving.
-This is why the chief use of a moving average is as a trend-confirmation tool.
+Changes within a moving average will occur after the market has already started moving.
+This is why the chief use of the simple moving average is as a trend-confirmation tool.

-When comparing an SMA to an EMA, one is not inherently better or worse than the other; it is more a question of understanding the difference, and using what better suits your requirements.
+When comparing an SMA to an EMA, one is not inherently better or worse than the other; it is more a question of understanding the difference, and using whichever better suits your requirements.

 It is a very versatile tool with a variety of uses for informing us about the market trend.
-We hope you enjoyed this discussion of Simple Moving Averages.
-If you would like to learn more about trading indicators in Forex, why not check out our article on the best and most important Forex indicators?
+We hope you enjoyed this discussion of Simple Moving Averages and if you would like to learn more about Forex indicators, why not check out our article ‘Five Forex Indicators Every Trader Should Know’.

-Trade With Admiral Markets
+Trade Forex With Admirals

-If you're feeling inspired to start trading, or this article has provided some extra insight to your existing trading knowledge, you may be pleased to know that Admiral Markets provides the ability to trade with Forex and CFDs on up to 80+ currencies, with the latest market updates and technical analysis provided for FREE!
+If you are feeling inspired to start trading, or this article has provided some extra insight to your existing trading knowledge, you may be pleased to know that Admirals provides the ability to trade with Forex CFDs on a range of currency pairs, with the latest market updates and technical analysis provided for FREE!
 Click the banner below to open your live account today!

-Admiral Markets is a multi-award winning, globally regulated Forex and CFD broker, offering trading on over 8,000 financial instruments via the world's most popular trading platforms: MetaTrader 4 and MetaTrader 5.
+Admirals is a multi-award winning, globally regulated Forex and CFD broker, offering trading on over 8,000 financial instruments via the world's most popular trading platforms: MetaTrader 4 and MetaTrader 5.
 Start trading today!

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.